Safe Paint for Bird Cages: 7 CRUCIAL Facts (Read First!)

 Here’s the quick answer:

-In my personal opinion, if you’re on the fence on whether you should paint your bird cage, I strongly suggest that you do so, for the sake of giving it a makeover for a fresh new look!
+In my personal opinion, if you’re on the fence about whether you should paint your bird cage, I strongly suggest that you do so, for the sake of giving it a makeover for a fresh new look!

-Chances are, you are probably thinking of painting it because it looks old and gaudy anyway!
+You are probably thinking of painting it because it looks old and gaudy anyway!

 3) Safe Paint for Bird Cages (FULL Detailed Table)